GG Allin: Mid-period and more extreme live performances

 Allin first defecated onstage in 1985 at a show at the Creve Coeur, Illinois VFW building near Peoria.
 According to fellow performer Bloody Mess, "I was with him when he bought the Ex-Lax.
 Unfortunately, he ate it hours before the show, so he constantly had to hold it in or he would've shit before he got onstage...
 After he shit onstage, complete chaos broke out in the hall...
 All of the old men in charge of the hall went fucking nuts!..
 Hundreds of confused punk kids were flipping out, running out the door, because the smell was incredible."
 Defecation became a regular part of his stage act.

 Allin idolized country music legend Hank Williams and saw himself as a kindred spirit.
 Both were relative loners and outsiders, both were habitual users of intoxicants, both lived with few (if any) possessions, and both traveled the country relentlessly.
 Allin's acoustic output, documented on the EP The Troubled Troubador, was heavily influenced by Williams.
 He recorded his own rewrites of Hank Williams Jr.'s "Family Tradition" and David Allan Coe's "Longhaired Redneck", calling his own versions "Scumfuc Tradition" and "Outlaw Scumfuc", respectively.
 Later, Allin also released another country album, Carnival of Excess, his most refined set of recordings.

 Another attraction to Allin performances was his continual threats of suicide.
 In 1989, Allin wrote to Maximum RocknRoll stating that he would commit suicide on stage on Halloween 1989.
 However, he was in jail when that day came.
 He continued his threat each following year but ended up imprisoned each following Halloween.
 When asked why he did not follow through with his threats, Allin stated, "With GG, you don't get what you expect—you get what you deserve."
 He also stated that suicide should only be done when one had reached one's peak, meeting the afterlife at one's strongest point and not at one's weakest.

 In June 1993, Allin made an appearance on The Jane Whitney Show.
 This interview is infamous for being his last, and for his aggression toward the audience.
 Allin openly stated that he would commit suicide and take his fans with him.
-When questioned by Jane, he clarified that he would make them commit suicide as well or he would kill them.
-Allin also stated that, at 35, he could sleep (have sex) with 12-, 13- and 16-year-old girls, boys, and animals, and claimed that he raped both women and men at his concerts.
+When questioned by Whitney, he clarified that he would make them commit suicide as well or he would kill them.
+Allin also stated that, at 35, he could have sex with 12-, 13- and 16-year-old girls, boys, and animals, and claimed that he raped both women and men at his concerts.